SamG-H/samuelgh/readme.md

-#This is for my own personal website I plan on hosting soon
+# This is for my own personal website I am now hosting!!